What are regular expressions?

 InitialCapitals will take a string and convert the first letter to uppercase while leaving any other mixed case letters alone.
 You can also do this per-word.
 Useful stuff.
 This is also not a pattern node and is standalone.

-Print String Plus
+Nodes: Print String Plus

 PrintStringPlus was born out of frustration at my own short-sightedness.
 I literally needed to make the on-screen debug text bigger.
 This node exposes a number of already-present arguments that